Cryptography

 Simplicity and Versatility: Keys and algorithms should be straightforward and able to operate on any data.
 Complex algorithms are more prone to implementation errors, and restrictions on keys or data types can undermine security.

 Equal Ciphertext and Plaintext Size: Ideally, the size of the ciphertext should be the same as the plaintext to avoid reducing effective bandwidth.
-While sometimes padding is necessary, it should be minimal.
+While a bit of extra data is sometimes necessary, it should be minimal and not proportional to the length of the plaintext.

 Understanding these properties helps in the evaluation and development of cryptosystems.